Datura-ai/smart-scrape/docs/env_variables.md

-# Enhanced Guide for Setting Up Environment Variables in Smart-Scrape System
+# Enhanced Guide for Setting Up Environment Variables in Desearch System

-This comprehensive guide is designed to assist you in configuring the environment variables critical for the Smart-Scrape system.
+This comprehensive guide is designed to assist you in configuring the environment variables critical for the Desearch system.
 It highlights the specific variables required for Validators and Miners, ensuring they understand their roles and the importance of each key.

 ## Detailed Steps for Environment Variable Configuration